Arthur Leigh Allen: 2007 film and documentary

-The letter sent to the Riverside Police Department from Cheri Jo Bates's killer was printed with either Elite or Pica typeface on a Royal typewriter; during the 1991 search of Allen's residence, police seized a Royal typewriter with Elite type.
-Shortly before his death, Allen wrote a letter to Rita Williams, a reporter from San Francisco station KTVU who had just interviewed him.
-The letter contained grammatical mistakes similar to those of the Zodiac letters.
-Williams firmly believes that Allen was the Zodiac.
+Later developments

 Retired police handwriting expert Lloyd Cunningham, who worked on the Zodiac case for decades, stated in 2009, "They gave me banana boxes full of Allen's writing, and none of his writing even came close to the Zodiac.
 Nor did DNA extracted from the envelopes [on the Zodiac letters] come close to Arthur Leigh Allen".
+In 2010, SFPD investigator Dave Toschi stated that all the evidence against Allen ultimately "turned out to be negative".

-In 2002, Cydne Holt of the SFPD crime lab developed a partial DNA profile from saliva on stamps and envelopes of the Zodiac's letters – especially the stamp on the November 8, 1969, card – for the ABC News program Primetime Thursday.
-A partial DNA profile cannot "point to just one person", it "can only rule someone in as a possibility or exclude them if it isn't a match".
-The SFPD compared this partial profile to that of Allen and Cheney.
-Since neither test result indicated a match, the two were excluded as the contributors of the DNA.
-Allen's fingerprints also did not match those lifted from the Stine murder.
-In 2018, Tom Voigt, a veteran Zodiac internet sleuth, stated that the partial profile's efficacy was dubious, as he had learned the DNA was "collected from the outside of the stamp" on the November 1969 card; "No genetic material was obtained from behind the stamp, or the seal of the envelope, or anywhere else that would have most certainly belonged to the Zodiac".
+In 2018, the veteran Zodiac internet sleuth Tom Voigt stated that the partial profile's efficacy from 2002 was dubious, as he had learned the DNA was "collected from the outside of the stamp" on the November 1969 card; "No genetic material was obtained from behind the stamp, or the seal of the envelope, or anywhere else that would have most certainly belonged to the Zodiac".
 Voigt claimed that this had been confirmed by Holt as well as an unnamed retired SFPD inspector, and that this discovery reaffirmed Allen's status as a viable suspect.